 - Quality and adequacy of available resources and budget

-Scientific and technical review will be conducted from August – October 2018.
-The second- level review by the Alzheimer’s Association Medical & Scientific Advisory Board and subject-matter experts in October and funding is anticipated to be awarded by October 30, 2018.
+Scientific and technical review will be conducted from August – September 2019.
+The second-level review by the Alzheimer’s Association and subject-matter experts in September and funding is anticipated to be awarded by September 30, 2019.

 Awardees will be required to provide sixth month milestones, and have bi-annual discussions with the Alzheimer’s Association.
 Annual scientific progress and financial reports are required.
 Continuation of the grant over the awarded duration is contingent upon meeting the scientific milestones, and upon timely receipt of scientific and financial reports.

 A budget summary for the proposed research project is required and must be submitted with the application and within the allowable page limits.
 However, if the application is to be awarded, a more detailed budget will be required and must be approved before the disbursement of funds.
-Your budget must not exceed the maximum amount of the award, $750,000 ($500,000 max in one year) over two years.
+Your budget must not exceed the maximum amount of the award, $750,000 over two or three years.

 Costs not allowed under this award include: